llvm/circt/docs/ToolsWorkarounds.md

 # Clock Gates and Enables Not Recognized For Registers

-Clock gates in some rtl-based power estimation tools are unable to recognize clock games and enables if they are not generated as if statements in always blocks.
+Clock gates in some rtl-based power estimation tools are unable to recognize clock gates and enables if they are not generated as if statements in always blocks.
 This is a very narrow pattern match with significant implications for the tools lint results and quality of analysis results.